 The python version in use in the current subport.
 This will be

-one of the versions listed in python.versions.
+one of the versions listed in python.versions

 The python version in use in the current subport, in normal

 dotted notation.
-For example, if python.version is “26”,
+For example, if python.version

-python.branch will be “2.6”.
+will be “3.10”.

 The prefix in which the current python version is installed.

-For framework builds, this is ${frameworks_dir}/Python.framework/Versions/${python.branch},
+For framework builds, this is ${frameworks_dir}/Python.framework/Versions/${python.branch}

-whereas for non-framework builds, it is the same as ${prefix}.
+whereas for non-framework builds, it is the same as ${prefix}

 The path to the MacPorts Python executable.

-The Python dynamic library path, i.e.
+The Python dynamic library path, i.e.,

-${python.prefix}/Python (framework builds) or
+(framework builds) or

-The path to python's lib directory, i.e.
+The path to python's lib directory, i.e.,

 Path to the Python include directory.